stimulusreflex/stimulus_reflex/README.md

   }

   increment() {
-    // trigger a server side reflex and a re-render this.stimulate('ExampleReflex#increment', 1);
+    // trigger a server-side reflex and a client-side page update this.stimulate('ExampleReflex#increment', 1);
   }
 }